redox-os/website/content/news/this-month-250331.md

 - Ron Williams updated the `bootstrap` program to use the 0.2.3 version of the `redox-scheme` library and other new library versions
 - Ron Williams updated the libraries of the `escalated` daemon to fix bugs
 - 4lDO2 improved the logic of the `shutdown` tool
+- 4lDO2 implemented a way to install Redox in a partition instead of the entire storage device in the installer

 ## USB Improvements